Aman035/GraphQL-Learnings/NOTES.md

 #### **GraphQL Fragments**

 - Fragments are used to reuse parts of a query.
 They are useful when the same fields are used in multiple queries.

+### **Backend Optimisations**

+- For every job, the company details are fetched from the database.
+Therefore for every N jobs, N+1 queries are executed.
+Batching the company details query will reduce the number of queries to 2.
+DataLoader is used for batching in `job-board` project.
+- In initial implementation, we created a global instance of DataLoader and used it in all resolvers.
+Due to this data was globally cached.
+- Either one should clear the cache after every update fn on db or create a new instance of DataLoader for every request [ PER REQ CACHE ] . ( `job-board` project uses the second approach )
+- One could argue that having a global dataLoader with cache disabled would be better, but in case where we have multiple duplicate ids in a single query, the db will be hit multiple times, whereas PER REQ CACHE will hit the db only once.